vm6502q/qrack.github.io/docs/start.rst

 .. code-block:: c

-    QInterfacePtr qftReg = CreateQuantumInterface(QINTERFACE_QUNIT, QINTERFACE_STABILIZER_HYBRID, qubitCount, intPerm, rng[, ...]);
+    QInterfacePtr qftReg = CreateQuantumInterface(QINTERFACE_QUNIT, QINTERFACE_STABILIZER_HYBRID, QINTERFACE_QPAGER, QINTERFACE_MASK_FUSION, QINTERFACE_HYBRID, qubitCount, intPerm, rng[, ...]);

 ``QUnit`` is Qrack's "novel optimization layer." ``QStabilizerHybrid`` is a "QUnit shard" that combines Gottesman-Knill stabilizer simulation with Dirac "ket" simulation.
 The "ket" simulation further "hybridizes" between asynchronous GPU and CPU workloads as is efficient for workloads.
 When ``QUnit`` can determine that levels of entanglement are low, it will maintain Schmidt decomposed representations of subunit (or sub-register) state, in an attempt to increase efficiency.

 Embedding Qrack
 ~~~~~~~~~~~~~~~

-The ``qrack`` project produces a ``libqrack.a`` archive, suitable for being linked into a larger binary.
-See the :cpp:class:`Qrack::QInterface` documentation for API references, as well as the examples present in `the unit tests <https://github.com/vm6502q/qrack/blob/master/tests.cpp>`_.
+For static linkage, the build process produces a ``libqrack.a`` archive, suitable for being linked into a larger binary.
+See the :cpp:class:`Qrack::QInterface` documentation for API references, as well as the examples present in `the unit tests <https://github.com/vm6502q/qrack/blob/main/tests.cpp>`_.

+For dynamic linkage, use ``libqrack_pinvoke.so``.
+(This is the shared object library upon which such wrapper projects as `PyQrack <https://github.com/vm6502q/pyqrack>`_ are based and linked from.)

 Performance
 ~~~~~~~~~~~